What Are the Most Common Causes of Hearing Loss?

 - There are a variety of causes including structural deformities, ear infections, allergies, impacted earwax, foreign objects in the ear canal, otosclerosis, perforated eardrums and poor Eustachian tube function.

 - Conductive hearing loss may be resolved with surgery or medication.
 Please see a board-certified otolaryngologist.

 - Individuals with this type of hearing loss have damage to their outer or middle ear as well as their inner ear or auditory nerve.

 How Is Hearing Loss Treated?

 Hearing loss is treated with hearing aids.
 Hearing aids are FDA-regulated medical devices.
 Hearing loss is a medical condition.
 A medical condition should therefore be treated with a medical device and fit after thorough evaluation by a medical professional who treats hearing loss – an audiologist.
-Please call Chelmsford Hearing Group at (978) 256-3219 or Nashua Hearing Group at (603) 594-3024 for more information or to schedule an appointment.
+Please call Massachusetts Hearing Group at (978) 256-3219 or Nashua Hearing Group at (603) 594-3024 for more information or to schedule an appointment.